Youth Hostels Association (England & Wales): YHA magazines

 The Rucksack was YHA's first magazine.
 First issued in 1932, it ran until 1956 when it was retitled The Youth Hosteller, although issue numbers continued the same series.
 Publication varied between quarterly in the early years to monthly in later years.
 The contents consisted of hostel reviews, travel articles, regional and local group news, a letters column and updates to the handbook.
 Publication ceased after the February 1972 issue (volume 39, no. 7, priced at five new pence, and reduced to bi-monthly appearance following December 1970), when an editorial explained that the magazine was to be "transmogrified".

 The successor to The Youth Hosteller, Hostelling News ran from spring 1972 until summer 1985 (issue no. 54).
 A quarterly newspaper-style publication, free to members, it followed in much the same vein as its predecessors.
 Hostelling News was replaced in Autumn 1985 by YHA Magazine, a colour magazine in A4 format, which was rebranded as YHA Triangle in summer 1989 (issue no. 15) and which thereafter continued as a quarterly publication until autumn 1994 (issue no 31).
 From spring/summer 1995 (issue no 32) it became a biannual publication, continuing until the autumn/winter issue of 2006 (being the 55th issue, although no longer officially numbered as such).
 Following a further rebranding exercise, Triangle was replaced by the smaller-format Discover but this only lasted for three issues (spring/summer and autumn/winter 2007, and spring/summer 2008) before publication was put into abeyance.

 In spring 2009, a shorter eight-page A4 colour publication YHA Life appeared (an undated four-page pilot version, with a focus on fundraising, was issued in 2008).

 YHA News appeared between 1992 and 2005.
 Unlike all the other publications after spring 1972, which had been made available to all members, YHA News was only available by subscription.
 Its contents were much more aimed at those involved more actively with YHA.
 The opinions expressed were not necessarily those of YHA.

 YHA has produced a monthly e-newsletter, "The Wanderer", since 2013.

+For a short period, the YHA also published a magazine named "Mountain Craft", until it was sold to its editor Ken Wilson who relaunched it as "Mountain".

 Over the years, there have been many regional handbooks produced showcasing hostels in a particular region.